 I took part in my first Articulate challenge.
 These challenges are created as an informal way to train users on Articulate products, improving their knowledge and skills.
-I’d seen the recaps for several months and finally decided to make some time for myself to complete them.
 While the challenge at first didn’t seem terribly complicated, I spent hours reworking my example and thought about ways to improve it for several days afterwards.
 Below is a progression of my work through the creation of the countdown timer.

 Part I: Wheel Animation

 I started out by learning how to use the wheel animation in Storyline 2.
 I always assumed the wheel animation was only ever used by children playing around in PowerPoint, but it turns out it has quite a useful purpose!
 I simply created two circles of different colors and used the wheel animation on the top, light blue circle for 20 seconds.
 As you see below the wheel slowly reveals the light blue top and acts as a hand counting down the seconds.

 This was quite simple to implement, looks nice and is not an in your face way to put pressure on the learner.